-Borgers CPA audited the Company's financial statements for the fiscal year ended June 30, 2021 and 2020.
-The aggregate fees billed by principal accountants for the annual audit and review of financial statements are included in the Company's Form 10-K, services related to providing an opinion in connection with our public offering of shares of common stock and/or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements was \$250,000 for the years ended June 30, 2021 and 2020.
+BF Borgers audited the Company's financial statements for the fiscal year ended June 30, 2022 and 2021.
+The aggregate fees billed by principal accountants for the annual audit and review of financial statements included in the Company's Form 10-K, services related to providing an opinion in connection with our public offering of shares of common stock and/or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements was \$250,000 for the years ended June 30, 2022, and 2021.